visgl/deck.gl/examples/text-layer/text-layer/README.md

 ### About

-This text layer renders text labels on the map using texture mapping.
+The text layer renders text labels on the map using texture mapping.
 Compared to the existing label-layer in deck.gl, this version is more scalable as it does not require dynamically generating texture for each label.
 Instead, each character in the label is regarded as an icon in a [font atlas](./font) and is iteratively rendered.
-This Layer is extended from [Icon Layer](/docs/layers/icon-layer.md) and wrapped using [Composite Layer](/docs/api-reference/composite-layer.md).
+This Layer is extended based on [Icon Layer](/docs/layers/icon-layer.md) and wrapped using [Composite Layer](/docs/api-reference/composite-layer.md).

 ### Example